 Descripción

 Speed Demon Almost as fascinating as chess is the chess community.
-In every major city in the
+In every major city in the world, you are guaranteed to meet interesting people when you walk into a

-cafe.
+local chess club or chess cafe.
 This book pays homage to one of those characters who gave color to the world of chess, the

 Russian grandmaster Alexey Vyzhmanavin.